 If you find that the aeroplane is veering to the left, you put on right rudder by moving the right foot gently forward; and similarly veering to the right is corrected by applying left rudder.
-If you wish to turn the aeroplane round, however, you must not attempt to do it by rudder alone, because in that case the machine would skid in a similar manner to a motor car racing round a bend on an unbanked road.
+If you wish to turn the aeroplane round, however, you must not attempt to do it by rudder alone because in that case the machine would skid in a similar manner to a motor car racing round a bend on an unbanked road.
 You cannot bank the air, so you bank the aeroplane.
 That is to say, you apply rudder and bank together in the direction in which you wish to turn.

 When a pilot has entered the cockpit of his machine, and ascertained that his engine is running well, the chocks are removed from under the wheels, and the machine is taxied into the wind.
-It is kept pointing in the correct direction by means of the rudder, and the pilot prevents the tail from rising and the machine going on to its nose by keeping the joystick a little back from the neutral position.
-As the speed increases, the stick is slowly moved to the point at which all controls are neutral, and when the correct speed has been attained the machine almost imperceptibly becomes air borne.
+It is kept pointing in the correct direction by means of the rudder, and the pilot prevents the ail from rising and the machine going on to its nose by keeping the joy stick a little back from the neutral position.
+As the speed increases, the stick is slowly moved to the point at which all controls are neutral, and ceptibly becomes air borne.
 In alighting, the sequence of these operations is reversed, the machine gliding to land with the engine cut out.

-The aeroplanes used for training purposes have two cockpits, one in front of the other, the controls in each being exactly the same, and connected together.
-This arrangement enables the instructor, who sits in the front cockpit, to see exactly what manipulations are being made by the pupil behind, and to correct them accordingly.
-Instructor and pupil communicate by means of ear tubes attached to their helmets.
+The aeroplanes used for training purposes have two cockpits, one front of the other, the controls in each being exactly the same, and connected together.
+This arrangement enables the instructor, who sits in the front cockpit, to see exactly what manipulations are being made by the communicate by means of ear tubes attached to their helmets